Board of trustees

 Jennifer Law (Treasurer)

-Jenny is a Senior Manager for Charity Accounts and Audit Services at Scott-Moncrieff.
-She graduated from the University of St Andrews in 2005 with an honours degree in Pure Mathematics.
-Following graduation, Jenny worked as an Accounts Assistant for year before progressing on to her CA training; qualifying as a CA in 2009.
-She has over 10 years’ experience of audit and accounting within the charitable and not-for-profit sectors, and is one of the firm’s experts in respect to technical compliance with charity accounting regulations.
-As well as being involved in the audit of charities, Jenny also provide secretarial and treasury services to a number of small grant giving charities.
+Jenny is a Finance Manager at the Church of Scotland.
+After graduating from University of St Andrews in 2005 with an honours degree in Pure Mathematics, Jenny worked as an Accounts Assistant for year before progressing on to her CA training.
+Qualifying as a CA in 2009, Jenny then spent the next 12 years’ focussing on audit and accounting within the charitable and not-for-profit sectors, developing her expertise in respect to technical compliance with charity accounting regulations.
+In 2021 Jenny left professional practice to join the finance team at one of Scotland’s largest charities.

 Katy Macfarlane started her career as a secondary school teacher of Economics and Accounting for seven years.
 She then graduated in Law from the University of Edinburgh, after which she headed up the Scottish Child Law Centre from 1999 until 2007.
-Katy is now a Senior Teaching Fellow in the Law School at the University of Edinburgh where she teaches courses in Child and Family Law and Mental Health Law on the LL.B degree and Comparative Child Law LL.M.
+Katy is a Lecturer in Child and Family Law at Edinburgh Law School where she teaches courses in Child and Family Law and Mental Health Law on the LL.B degree and Comparative Child Law LL.M.
 Katy is a qualified Solicitor, Safeguarder in the children’s hearings system, child welfare reporter and curator ad litem in family actions in Edinburgh Sheriff Court.
 She is also a trained and experienced mediator.
 Katy is co-editor of Family Law Bulletin (W Green) and co-author of the Annotations for the Children’s Hearings (Scotland) Act 2011 (W Green).

 Stewart is Senior Legal and Policy Officer for the Migrant Children’s Project, part of Coram Children’s Legal Centre, which promotes and advocates for the rights of refugee and migrant children in the UK.
 He leads on the project’s training and legal guidance, as well as contributing to the policy work of the project.
 He is co-author of ‘Seeking Support’ (5th edition), a guide to working with unaccompanied and separated children and young people, and ‘Securing Permanent Status’, a guide on routes to regularisation for undocumented children.Stewart is a practising Scottish solicitor, with a LLB (with honours) and Diploma in Legal Practice from the University of Edinburgh.
 He qualified in 2010 after training at a commercial firm in Edinburgh and was previously accredited as a Level 2 Supervisor under the Immigration and Asylum Accreditation Scheme in England from 2014-2017.
 He has worked at Paragon Law, a niche immigration law practice in Nottingham, and worked for over 4 years in law centres in Scotland.
 He worked for the Young Persons’ Project at Legal Services Agency (LSA) in Glasgow, providing legal representation and advice to refugee and migrant children and young people, as well as training professionals on the laws affecting those children and contributing to policy work.
 He also previously worked at the Scottish Child Law Centre in Edinburgh, providing advice on child law, represented parents and children at the Additional Support Needs Tribunal, delivering training and contributing to policy work.